templeman/awesome-ipsum/README.md

 # Lorem ipsum dolor sit amet, consectetur adipiscing elit.

+> A curated list of awesome lorem ipsum generators.

+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ## Legend
+*Not all generators are created equal.
+Generators that have certain interesting features are marked with an emoji from the table below.*

 | Icon  | Attribute |
 | ------------- | ------------- |